 Information on the accuracy and appropriate uses of the data can be obtained by contacting the Deputy Delaware River Master.

-- Previous Reservoir and Streamflow Data: Archive
+- Previous Weekly Reservoir and Release Data: Archive

 - Storage for New York City Reservoirs: Graph (PDF)

 - Monthly Hydrologic Conditions for the Upper Delaware River Basin Summaries: Archive (PDF)